pacrowther/PHY11006/topic6.md

 ```

-In {numref}`fig6.4` hot vapour enters the condenser (1), where it is condensed into a liquid, releasing heat.
-The resulting high-pressure
+In {numref}`fig6.6` hot vapour enters the condenser (1), where it is condensed into a liquid, releasing heat (corresponding to steps 3-2 in
-liquid
+{numref}`fig6.5`).
+The resulting high-pressure liquid
-flows through an expansion valve (2), which caused a drop i pressure and temperature.
-The cold,
-low pressure fluid (a mixture of liquid and
+flows through an expansion valve (2), which causes a drop in pressure and temperature (steps 2-1 in {numref}`fig6.5`).
+The cold, low pressure fluid (a mixture of liquid and
-vapour) then passes through the evaporator (3) where it is converted to a vapour, taking in heat from its surroundings.
+vapour) then passes through the evaporator (3) where it is converted to a vapour, taking in heat from its surroundings (steps 1-4 in {numref}`fig6.5`).
 It then passes to
-the compressor (4) where it is pumped up to a high pressure (with a consequent increase in temperature) to return to the initial stage.
+the compressor (4) where it is pumped up to a high pressure (with a consequent increase in temperature) to return to the initial stage (steps 4-3 in {numref}`fig6.5`).

 The equivalent of efficiency for a refrigerator or heat pump is called the __coefficient of performance__.
 This is defined broadly as the
 ratio of the desired output to the work done, which means that it is different for refrigerators